-To use the extended functionality offered by the Neumann.
-Control software, the subwoofer must be connected to a standard network switch using a user supplied standard Ethernet cable (Cat 5 or better).
+To use the extended functionality offered by the Neumann.Control iPad® App or the MA 1 - Automatic Monitor Alignment software, the subwoofer must be connected to a standard network switch using a user supplied standard Ethernet cable (Cat 5 or better).
 The maximum length of the cable is 100 m.